qmk/qmk_firmware/docs/feature_rgb_matrix.md

 # RGB Matrix Lighting :id=rgb-matrix-lighting

-This feature allows you to use RGB LED matrices driven by external drivers.
+This feature allows you to use RGB LED matrices driven by external drivers. *External* here means *not within the microcontroller,* and includes LEDs with embedded drivers.
+RGB Matrix Lighting is commonly used for per-key backlighting.
 It hooks into the RGBLIGHT system so you can use the same keycodes as RGBLIGHT to control it.

-If you want to use single color LED's you should use the [LED Matrix Subsystem](feature_led_matrix.md) instead.
+If you want to use single color LEDs you should use the [LED Matrix Subsystem](feature_led_matrix.md) instead.

 ## Driver configuration :id=driver-configuration
 ---